jaiwanag/lab-terra-containerapp/README.md

     * project = lab-terra-containerapp

 ## Future work:
+* Add authentication to the container app
-1. Branch the project
+* Branch the project
-2. Make updates and merge
+* Make updates and merge
-3. Create a custom docker container and store in Azure Container Regestry
+* Create a custom docker container and store in Azure Container Regestry
-4. GitHub actions to deploy the container to the Container App
+* GitHub actions to deploy the container to the Container App

 ## References:
 Use GitHub Actions to connect to Azure: